 - 1. Touch B-mode Ratio - 2.
 A circle is displayed that can be resized using the Touchring and moved using the Trackball - 3.
 Place the circle within the defined region of interest - 4.
+Press Select to anchor it - 5.
+Another circle is displayed, that can be resized using the Touchring and moved using the Trackball - 6.
+Place it on the second region of interest - 7.
 Press Select to anchor it

-- 6. Place it on the second region of interest - 7.
-Press Select to anchor it - 8.
-The value of each ROI, their depth, their diameter and the Ratio between the two regions is displayed.
+8. The value of each ROI, their depth, their diameter and the Ratio between the two regions is displayed.